 "[S]o great a departure from the structure and spirit of our institutions," the Court wrote, "is to fetter and degrade the State governments by subjecting them to the control of Congress, in the exercise of powers heretofore universally conceded to them of the most ordinary and fundamental character."

 The justices concluded that "no such results were intended by the Congress which proposed these amendments, nor by the legislatures of the States which ratified them," and that the "one pervading purpose" of this and the other War Amendments was "the freedom of the slave race."

-Conformably to these conclusions, the Court advised the New Orleans butchers that the Louisiana statute, conferring on a single corporation a monopoly of the business of slaughtering cattle, abrogated no rights possessed by them as United States citizens; insofar as that law interfered with their claimed privilege of pursuing the lawful calling of butchering animals, the privilege thus terminated was merely one of ''those which belonged to the citizens of the States as such.''
-Privileges and immunities of state citizenship had been ''left to the state governments for security and protection'' and had not been placed by this clause ''under the special care of the Federal Government.''
-The only privileges which the Fourteenth Amendment protected against state encroachment were declared to be those ''which owe their existence to the Federal Government, its National character, its Constitution, or its laws.''
-16 These privileges, however, had been available to United States citizens and protected from state interference by operation of federal supremacy even prior to the adoption of the Fourteenth Amendment.
-The Slaughter-House Cases, therefore, reduced the privileges and immunities clause to a superfluous reiteration of a prohibition already operative against the states.
+Based on these conclusions, the Court held that none of the rights alleged by the competing New Orleans butchers to have been violated were derived from the butchers' national citizenship; insofar as the Louisiana law interfered with their pursuit of the business of butchering animals, the privilege was one that belongs to the citizens of the States as such.
+Despite the broad language of this clause, the Court held that the privileges and immunities of state citizenship had been left to the State governments for security and protection and had not been placed by the clause under the special care of the Federal government.
+The only privileges that the Fourteenth Amendment protected against state encroachment were declared to be those which owe their existence to the Federal Government, its National character, its Constitution, or its laws.2 These privileges, however, had been available to United States citizens and protected from state interference by operation of federal supremacy even prior to the adoption of the Fourteenth Amendment.
+The Slaughter-House Cases, therefore, reduced the Privileges or Immunities Clause to a superfluous reiteration of a prohibition already operative against the states.